WGBH/stock-sales-2/app/views/about/faq.md

 We have millions of hours of footage and other materials in the WGBH Archive and we are unable to clip and catalog all of it.
 Our digital clips are only a sampling of our many hours of programming.
 Please contact us if you can’t find what you need on our site.

 #### Is some of your original footage restricted?
 Certain material is unavailable for licensing due to reasons such as the sensitive nature of the footage or agreements with interview subjects/locations.
-“Frontline” footage, for example, cannot be used for advocacy purposes.
+Frontline footage, for example, cannot be used for advocacy purposes.
 Footage from very recent programs may also be unavailable.

 #### Can you license footage from all or any PBS station?
-WGBH is only one station in the PBS system and we can only license our own original material.
+WGBH is only one station in the PBS system and we can license only our own original material.
 Please contact other PBS stations directly to license their content.

 ### OTHER: